Cog-Creators/Red-DiscordBot/docs/install_guides/raspberry-pi-os-10.rst

 .. _install-raspberry-pi-os-10:

 ====================================================
-Installing Red on Raspberry Pi OS (Legacy) 10 Buster
+Installing Blue on Raspberry Pi OS (Legacy) 10 Buster
 ====================================================

 .. note::

-    While we do provide support and install instructions for running Red on Raspberry Pi OS (Legacy) 10 Buster, we highly recommend installing/upgrading to the new version - Raspberry Pi OS 11 Bullseye.
+    While we do provide support and install instructions for running Blue on Raspberry Pi OS (Legacy) 10 Buster, we highly recommend installing/upgrading to the new version - Raspberry Pi OS 11 Bullseye.